Public bookcase

-A public bookcase (also known as a free library or street library or sidewalk library) is a cabinet which may be freely and anonymously used for the exchange and storage of books without the administrative rigor associated with formal libraries.
+A public bookcase (also known as a free library or book swap or street library or sidewalk library) is a cabinet which may be freely and anonymously used for the exchange and storage of books without the administrative rigor associated with formal libraries.
 When in public places these cabinets are of a robust and weatherproof design which are available at all times.
 However, cabinets installed in public or commercial buildings may be simple, unmodified book-shelves and may only be available during certain periods.

 Origin

 Closely allied with the BookCrossing concept, the original public bookcases were conceived as artistic acts.
 Very early examples are the creations of performance artist duo Clegg & Guttmann in 1991.
 Collections of bookcases were conceived as "free open-air libraries" in Darmstadt and Hannover in Germany in the late 1990s.

 In 2002, the Bonn Community Foundation awarded Trixy Royeck funding for her idea "outdoor books – books in the open" which she submitted while studying interior design in Mainz and since this time the concept has been widely replicated.
 A public bookcase opened in 2010 in Vienna, Austria.
 In Basel, Switzerland, where many coffee shops and other venues host open bookshelves, a public bookcase was unveiled in June 2011.

 Open bookcases are financed by a wide range of organisations (individuals, foundations, Lions Clubs, civic associations, and so on).
 Visitors to the bookcases decide which books to deposit and borrow, and whether to return or exchange borrowed books for others.